 - Equipment and procedures were adapted as the project developed, allowing for flexibility in the pace of relocating specimens to new storage positions.
 Working responsively and reactively when issues arose.

-- Occasional assistance with hanging of excessively heavy and unevenly weighted specimens.
+- Occasional assistance with the hanging of excessively heavy and unevenly weighted specimens.

 The Natural History Museum is one of the UK’s top attractions, hosting visitors from all over the world.
 The museum is open daily and hosts a vast range of permanent collections including the iconic dinosaurs and mammals, a spectacular Earth zone, and a zone on the planet’s evolution which uncovers the fascinating relationships between life forms and their environments.
 The museum also hosts a range of activities, special events and temporary exhibitions.
 To learn more click here.